rtwk3/SGPA-Calculator-Vignan/README.md

 3. After entering all your courses, click "Calculate SGPA" to get your SGPA.
 4. The result will appear below the input fields.

-> **Note:** Courses with only 1 credit should not be included in the SGPA calculation as they are not factored into the final SGPA.

 ## Technologies Used
 - HTML5
 - CSS3